-Fiberglass insulation is significantly cheaper than spray foam insulation but it is also less effective, especially in extremely cold conditions.
-Fiberglass insulation is the most common form of home insulation (used in roughly 85% of American homes), while spray foam insulation has less market share but is increasing in popularity.
-Professional installation is required for spray foam insulation but fiberglass insulation can often be installed by homeowners themselves.
+Fiberglass insulation is significantly cheaper than spray foam insulation, but it is also less effective, especially in extremely cold conditions.
+Used in roughly 85% of American homes, fiberglass insulation is the most common form of home insulation.
+Spray foam insulation has less market share but is increasing in popularity.
+Professional installation is required for spray foam insulation, but fiberglass insulation can often be installed by homeowners themselves.

 Spray foam contains a polymer, such as polyurethane, and a foaming agent.
 After being sprayed, it expands to roughly 100 times its original volume and hardens into a solid.
 As a result, it is able to fill vacant air gaps, and will expand and contract in relation to the building.

-Fiberglass insulation cannot stop air from passing through it, meaning that more than 30% of heat or air conditioning can escape.
-Poorly installed fiberglass can also leave spaces around fixtures, allowing for more heat or cool air to escape.
+The composition of fiberglass insulation does not stop air from passing through it.
+On average, more than 30% of heat or air conditioning escapes where fiberglass insulation is installed.
+If poorly installed, fiberglass can also leave spaces around fixtures, allowing even more heating or cooling to escape.

 Spray foam insulation fills all spaces, preventing air from escaping.
 It acts as an air barrier.
-Spray foam insulation also has a higher R-value.
-So it is significantly more efficient than fiberglass insulation.
+Like cellulose insulation, spray foam insulation is significantly more efficient than fiberglass and has a higher R-value.

 A product’s r-value is its resistance to heat flow.
 A higher R-value prevents more heat from escaping through the insulation.
 Homes generally try and reach an R-value of 38 with their insulation.
-The R-value of spray foam insulation is approximately 6 per inch so you need insulation that is about 6.3 inches thick to reach R-38.
-The R-value of fiberglass insulation is approximately 2.2 per inch so you need much thicker fiberglass insulation to achieve the same R-value of 38.
+The R-value of spray foam insulation is approximately 6 per inch so those using spray foam as their insulator will need about 6.3 inches of thickness to reach R-38.
+The R-value of fiberglass insulation is approximately 2.2 per inch so much thicker fiberglass insulation is required to achieve the same R-value of 38.

 Spray foam insulation is composed of two separate parts that are combined as they are sprayed.
 One barrel is isocyanate (the "A" side) and the other barrel is resin (the "B" side).
 One of the components in the "B" side barrel is the fire retardant.
 The components in this barrel need to be properly agitated before use so that the fire retardant mixes well with the entire resin.
 Each barrel is slowly warmed to about 770 °F before beginning application.
 Transfer pumps draw the product out of each barrel and move it to the proportioner, which controls the amount of product drawn from each barrel and heats the products to the appropriate spray temperature (usually around 150-1600F).
 A hose (that actually contains 3 hoses) runs from the proportioner to the spray foam gun.
 There is a mixing chamber in the gun head whre the isocyanate and resin mix and are immediately sprayed and applied.

 Spray foam insulation must always be installed by a professional.
-This is a great overview of the installation process for spray foam insulation and the following video demonstrates how professionals install spray foam insulation in the attic of a home:
+This is an overview of the installation process for spray foam insulation and this video demonstrates how professionals install spray foam insulation in the attic of a home.